 About the Council

 The Sandy River Watershed Council is composed of people who live, work or recreate in the Sandy River Basin as well as organizations that have an interest in the area.
 The watershed council is a partnership: individuals and organizations work cooperatively to improve the health of the watershed for fish, wildlife and people.
 We coordinate our efforts with many private and public sector partners to produce the greatest benefits for the watershed.
 Founded by local residents in 1997, the watershed council is an independent, non-profit corporation.
 We believe that cooperative efforts and relationships will produce lasting benefits for everyone involved.
 Our habitat restoration projects and basic operations are funded by grants, matching funds from partners and contributions from community members.

-To protect and restore the natural, cultural, and historic resources of the Sandy River watershed.
+To restore and protect the natural, cultural, and historical resources of the Sandy River watershed and promote the enjoyment of the watershed for the diversity of stakeholders.

 What do we do?